Aid: Aid dependency

+Deindustrialization

+Foreign aid can contribute to deindustrialization.
+Foreign aid in the form of food aid that is given to poor countries or underdeveloped countries is responsible for the death of local farm industries in poor countries.
+Local farmers end up going out of business because they cannot compete with the abundance of cheap imported aid food, that is brought into poor countries as a response to humanitarian crisis and natural disasters.
+Large inflows of money that come into developing countries, from the developed world, in a foreign aid, increases the price of locally produced goods and products.
+Due to their high prices, export of local goods reduces.
+As a result, local industries and producers are forced to go out of business.

+Ineffectiveness

-Statistical studies have produced widely differing assessments of the correlation between aid and economic growth: there is little consensus with some studies find a positive correlation while others find either no correlation or a negative correlation.
+Statistical studies have produced widely differing assessments of the correlation between aid and economic growth: there is little consensus with some studies finding a positive correlation while others find either no correlation or a negative correlation.
 One consistent finding is that project aid tends to cluster in richer parts of countries, meaning most aid is not given to poor countries or poor recipients.
-In the case of Africa, Asante (1985) gives the following assessment:

-Summing up the experience of African countries both at the national and at the regional levels it is no exaggeration to suggest that, on balance, foreign assistance, especially foreign capitalism, has been somewhat deleterious to African development.
-It must be admitted, however, that the pattern of development is complex and the effect upon it of foreign assistance is still not clearly determined.
-But the limited evidence available suggests that the forms in which foreign resources have been extended to Africa over the past twenty-five years, insofar as they are concerned with economic development, are, to a great extent, counterproductive.

 Peter Singer argues that over the last three decades, "aid has added around one percentage point to the annual growth rate of the bottom billion."
 He argues that this has made the difference between "stagnation and severe cumulative decline."
 Aid can make progress towards reducing poverty worldwide, or at least help prevent cumulative decline.
 Despite the intense criticism on aid, there are some promising numbers.
 In 1990, approximately 43 percent of the world's population was living on less than $1.25 a day and has dropped to about 16 percent in 2008.
 Maternal deaths have dropped from 543,000 in 1990 to 287,000 in 2010.
 Under-five mortality rates have also dropped, from 12 million in 1990 to 6.9 million in 2011.
 Although these numbers alone sound promising, there is a gray overcast: many of these numbers actually are falling short of the Millennium Development Goals.
 There are only a few goals that have already been met or projected to be met by the 2015 deadline.